Midnight Sun (Zara Larsson album): Critical reception

 The review aggregator site AnyDecentMusic? compiled 7 reviews and gave the album an average of 7.6 out of 10, based on their assessment of the critical consensus.

 AllMusic praised Midnight Sun as a breezy and energetic dance-pop album that reflects both Larsson's Swedish roots and her personal growth.
 The review highlighted her Rihanna-like vocals, diverse production from collaborators including MNEK, and a balance between euphoric pop tracks and more introspective moments.
 Clash described the album as a return to form for Larsson, contrasting it with Venus.
 It noted that the album avoids heavy concepts in favor of consistently catchy Scandipop.
 DIY described Midnight Sun as a vibrant, maximalist pop record that blends electronica, dance, Scandi-pop, and R&B, showcasing Larsson's versatility.
 The review also highlighted her reunion with MNEK, praising the album's energetic production and its mix of bold party tracks and more introspective moments.
 Dork wrote that while Midnight Sun opens with the polished, radio-friendly pop Larsson is known for, the album ultimately reflects her own confident personality and independence from outside expectations.
 Rolling Stone wrote that Midnight Sun sustains "high-energy dance-pop joy" from beginning to end, celebrating the endless summer atmosphere of Larsson's native Sweden.
 The title track was highlighted as "deliriously hypnotic", capturing the experience of partying through 24 hours of daylight.

 In a more mixed assessment, Stereoboards Jack Press rated the album three out of five stars, noting that while MNEK's production elevates weaker material, it also ties Larsson to retrospective sounds when bolder reinvention might have been more effective.
 He concluded that Midnight Sun works better as a course correction than a breakthrough, improving on Venus while still leaning too safely on nostalgia.

+"Midnight Sun" was nominated for Best Dance Pop Recording at the 68th Annual Grammy Awards, becoming Larsson's first Grammy nomination.